 Candlestick patterns.
-How to increase accuracy of candlestick patterns
+How to improve their accuracy

 Japanese candlesticks emerged as early as in the 18th century.
 Traders from the Land of the Rising Sun made first efforts of predicting the future rice price at that time.
 In other words, the candlestick pattern analysis is the most ancient type of technical analysis.